Lower Snake River Wind Facility

 Where can I hunt?

 Public access is available within the Lower Snake River Wind Facility, but there are special rules in place to ensure the safety of hunters, local residents and wind facility workers.
-These public-access areas are marked on the map brochure.
+These public-access areas are marked on the Lower Snake River wind facility map brochure in green.

 Study the map and keep it with you to ensure you are within a hunting zone.
 Signs will be posted in some, but not all, locations.
 The map brochure is your best guide.
 The detailed map include GPS coordinates to help you locate your position.
 The hunting areas lie mostly on private land.
 Please follow the rules and respect the regulations so this access privilege continues.